marchage/tarotmoji/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+Are you sure?
 In that case, perhaps you would like to do the following:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)